Skip to Main Content

 College Planning

-College planning at Pilgrim is a highly personalized, student-centered process that is focused on helping each student identify individual goals and pathways to achieve them.
-This program and its processes aren’t simply limited to selecting suitable colleges, though; emphasis is placed on mindfully readying students for their futures.
+At Pilgrim, college planning is a highly personalized and student-centered process designed to help each student identify their individual goals and the pathways to achieve them.
+This program goes beyond merely selecting suitable colleges; it emphasizes preparing students thoughtfully for their future.

-Pilgrim School's Director of Achievement & College Planning, Roberto Dimas, takes a unique approach to College Planning that has been proven to be highly beneficial for students and families.
-Mr. Dimas takes a significant amount of time getting to know each student, starting in 8th grade.
-Throughout their four years in high school, students receive personalized guidance and a high-touch counseling experience that provides opportunities for them to explore, engage, and reflect, as they move through high school.
-By senior year, our students are prepared to pursue their best college fit based on their academic profile, aspirations, talents, and interests.
+Pilgrim School offers a unique approach to college planning that has proven to be highly beneficial for both students and their families.
+Roberto Dimas, our Director of College Planning, dedicates significant time to getting to know each student, starting as early as 8th grade.
+Throughout their four years in high school, students receive personalized guidance and a high-touch counseling experience.
+This enables them to explore, engage, and reflect as they progress through their high school journey.
+By their senior year, our students are well-prepared to pursue colleges that align with their academic profiles, aspirations, talents, and interests.

-Our graduates attend a wide range of schools, including some of the most selective universities, liberal arts colleges, and art schools in the world.
-We measure success not only by the number of acceptances but by how well the school matches the student.
+Our graduates attend a diverse range of institutions, including some of the most selective universities, liberal arts colleges, and art schools worldwide.
+We measure success not only by the number of acceptances students receive but also by how well each school matches their individual needs.

-To learn more about our college planning process, please contact our Director of Achievement & College Planning, Roberto Dimas at rdimas@pilgrim-school.org.
+To learn more about our college planning process, please contact Director of College Planning, Roberto Dimas, at rdimas@pilgrim-school.org.

 8th Grade: Welcoming & Identifying Interests

-• When have you felt proud of yourself?
+• When have do you feel most proud of yourself?

-• Who do you want to be in the future?
+• Who do you want to become in the future?

-• Where do you feel activated, excited, purposeful, empowered?
+• In what situations do you feel activated, excited, purposeful, or empowered?

-• What spaces, classes, activities, ect.excite you?
-What is it about those settings that make you feel that way, and how might you pursue more of it?
+• What spaces, classes, or activities excite you?
+What about those settings makes you feel that way, and how can you pursue more of those experiences?

-• In the Spring, each student meets again with our Director of Achievement & College Planning to make their schedules and discuss co-curriculars they may enjoy for the following year.
+In the spring, each student meets again with our Director of College Planning to finalize their schedules and discuss potential co-curricular activities they may enjoy in the following year.

 9th Grade: Laying the Groundwork